edofrederix/briscola/doc/chapters/5_twoPhase.md

    gradient of $\alpha^n$.
 Briscola also has more advanced algorithms, such as LSFIR, LSGIR and MYC, see `src/briscolaTwoPhase/normalSchems`.
-2. With $\alpha^n$ and $\mathbf{n}$ known, we may reconstruct a planar interface in each cell.
+2. With $\alpha^n$ and $\mathbf{n}$ known, we may reconstruct a planar interface in each interfacial cell.
 Consider this figure:

    ![Hexahedron truncation](./figures/two-phase/truncation.png)